sensorgnome-org/sensorgnome-docs/CTT_dongle_RPI.rst

  * Assembled Raspberry Pi Model B v1.2 with SD card, button, and power adapter
  * CTT Motus Adapter

 Steps for updating file to Sensorgnome
 ---------------------------------------

 #.
-Download the CTT updaet from here: https://s3.amazonaws.com/media.celltracktech.com/sensorgnome/raspberry/2019-11-12-rpi_ctt_dongle.tar.bz2
+Download the CTT update from here: https://s3.amazonaws.com/media.celltracktech.com/sensorgnome/raspberry/2019-11-12-rpi_ctt_dongle.tar.bz2
 #.
 Rename the file to “sensorgnome_update.tar.bz2”.
 #.
 Connect to the Sensorgnome using Wi-Fi or Ethernet cable.
 Instructions can be found here:
 #.
 Open FileZilla and connect to the file system using the following credentials: